 Financial close of the MWTP has recently been reported by the Water Corporation.
 The MWTP represents the Corporation’s first privately financed infrastructure project and the reception of the project provides a positive outlook for the use of the PPP model for future greenfield projects.

-The $300 million funding package for the MWTP was 85% debt under a 7-year club loan involving BTMU, BBVA, BNP Paribas and WestLB and 15% equity, split between Acciona Agua, Trility and Lloyds infrastructure fund Uberior Investments (the Helena Water Consortium).
+The A$300 million funding package for the MWTP was 85% debt under a 7-year club loan involving BTMU, BBVA, BNP Paribas and WestLB and 15% equity, split between Acciona Agua, Trility and Lloyds infrastructure fund Uberior Investments (the Helena Water Consortium).

 The Corrs team included Alan Churley, Bev Kennedy, Phil Wilson, Reynah Tang, Rhys Jewell, Andrew Thrum, Tamim Rahman, Ali Souk, Marie Botsis and Marisa Tilli.